davmre/matrizer/README.md

      Optimized tree: (cholSolve (* (transpose X) X) (* (transpose X) y)) Optimized code: scipy.linalg.cho_solve(scipy.linalg.cho_factor(np.dot(X.T, X)), np.dot(X.T, y))

 There is currently no documentation, but the examples provide a reasonable guide to what's possible.
+Currently we support basic matrix operations (addition, multiplication, inverse, transpose, negation, solving linear systems using LU or Cholesky decompositions), matrix properties (diagonal, symmetric, positive definite), and many of the obvious algebraic rewrite rules.

+See the file TODO for features we hope to implement.